Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Experiments

-In Fig.~\ref{fig_t_nse}, we visualize the feature representations of CLIP~\cite{radford2021learning}, GLoRIA~\cite{huang2021gloria}, MGCA~\cite{wang2022multi}, and our EGMA model on images of CheXpert 5x200 dataset using the t-SNE~\cite{van2008visualizing}.
+To better demonstrate the correspondence learned by the EGMA framework between text and radiographic images, we conducted a cross-modality attention maps visualization in Fig. \ref{fig:atten}.
+Guided by eye-gaze data, the EGMA framework clearly outperforms other state-of-the-art methods in the field in accurately localizing disease regions.
+In Fig.~\ref{fig_t_sne}, we visualize the feature representations of CLIP~\cite{radford2021learning} and our EGMA model on images of CheXpert 5x200 dataset using the t-SNE~\cite{van2008visualizing}.
 It can be observed that our model exhibits better clustering representation.
 The CLIP model, which was not trained on medical data, is unable to effectively differentiate these diseases.
-Additionally, while the representation capability of GLoRIA and MGCA has improved noticeably, their clustering performance still inferior to our EGMA.
+More results of t-SNE visualization can be referred to the supplementary materials, clustering performance of other SOTA methods \cite{huang2021gloria,wang2022multi} also inferior to our EGMA.